The Land Girls

 The Land Girls is a 1998 film directed by David Leland and starring Catherine McCormack, Rachel Weisz, Anna Friel, Steven Mackintosh and Ann Bell.
-It is based on the 1995 novel Land Girls by Angela Huth.
+The film is a British/French co-production based on the 1995 novel Land Girls by Angela Huth.

 The title refers to the real-life British women who were called upon to assist rural Englanders when men left their farms to fight in the First and Second World Wars.

 Plot

 During both the First and Second World Wars, the Women's Land Army was set up in the United Kingdom to recruit women to work at farms where men had left to go to war.
 Women in the WLA were nicknamed "land girls".

 Set in 1941 in the Dorset countryside, three "land girls" arrive on a remote farm.
 They are an unlikely trio: hairdresser Prue is vivacious and sexy, Cambridge University graduate Ag is quiet and more reserved, and dreamy Stella is in love with Philip, a dashing Royal Navy officer.
 Despite the women's differences, they soon become close friends.
 The film follows their relationships with each other and the men in their lives in the face of war.